5 Ways to Build an Ethical Wardrobe

 My favorite way to purge clothes is by following the guidance of Mari Kondo- or, rather, the voice behind the ever-popular Konmari method.
 Essentially, this purging process involves taking everything (yes, everything) out of your closet, holding each item in your hand, and determining whether or not it sparks joy within you.
 If it does, you keep it, and if it doesn't then you get rid of it.
-I know it sounds rather hippy-dippy, but it really is an effective system!
+I know it sounds rather hippy-dippy, but it really is an effective method of de-cluttering.
 I've managed to narrow my closet down to 1/3 of the normal size using this, and I am so much happier now.
 I've really come to embrace the idea of quality over quantity, and it has completely transformed my life!
 I spend way less time cleaning, organizing, and purging things than I did before.
 My space is now regularly clean without me having to do much at all, and it's so much easier for me to get ready in the mornings!
 I don't have to spend hours tidying up my space, and I don't have to waist time sorting through mountains of clothes to find the pieces that I actually want to wear.
 Everything, in general, is now more effective and efficient.

 But how does this tie into owning an ethical wardrobe?
 Like this: when you shop ethically, you don't buy as much.
 Now I know what you're thinking- Hannah, how the hell does shopping ethically determine how much I spend?
 It seems ridiculous, but the effect is quite simple.
 You see, when you shop ethically, you usually have to spend a bit more money.
 Not only that, but if you're taking the time to seek out ethical shops, then, most likely, you're also taking time to invest in the quality of your clothes.
 So, instead of running into Forever 21 and buying everything you thought looked cute (which I shamelessly used to do), you're now putting more thought into your purchases.
 And, with that extra thought, you're more likely to be pickier about what you purchase.